 ABS Brake System: Channels

-The three-channel, four-wheel system is often found on light trucks and SUV's.
-These systems use three wheel speed sensors, one for each of the front wheels and a common sensor for the rears.
-The rear brakes also share a common hydraulic control circuit for both sides.
+The three-channel, four-wheel system found on many light trucks and SUV's uses three wheel speed sensors, one for each of the front wheels and a single sensor for the rears.
+The rear brakes also share a hydraulic control circuit for both sides.

 The most efficient ABS brake system is the four-channel, four-wheel system.
 This system has a speed sensor and hydraulic circuit dedicated to each wheel.
 The module controls each wheel during a skid situation.
 This type of system offers skid and improved steering control during hard braking situations.